UMB-Heatmap/heatmap/readMe.txt

     3d           :: 3D heatmap of N points generated from a starting seed or a seed aquired from user input.
-N number of points is aquired from user input

-    3d_no_ip     :: 3D heatmap of N points generated from a starting seed or a seed aquired from user input.
-Interpolation is preformed to generate the nessesary points between each randomly generated point, creating a smoother map.
+N number of points is aquired from user input User has the option of Interpolation which is preformed to generate the nessesary points between each randomly generated point, creating a smoother map.
                     The smoothness can be controlled by the number of interpolation points aquired from user input.
 Best result/preformance is around 100 interP.